The Human-Computer Interaction (HCI) degree option is part of the Bachelor of Science in Human Centered Design & Engineering degree program.

 What is Human-Computer Interaction?

 HCI is a new and developing field.
 According to the Association for Computing Machinery (ACM), Human-Computer Interaction is a discipline concerned with the design, evaluation, and implementation of interactive computing systems for human use and with the study of major phenomena surrounding them.
 HCI is necessarily a multidisciplinary field, incorporating facets of information science, computer science, design, and technical communication among other fields.
 The University of Washington is becoming a global leader in this exciting new area.

 The UW has exceptional faculty collaborating on world-class research in HCI and that collaboration extends directly to students in the classroom.
 Students who complete coursework in this area will obtain first-class academic preparation in a variety of different forms and get official recognition for this work.

-Students interested in HCI can complete the official HCI option with coursework from four participating departments: Human Centered Design & Engineering, Computer Science & Engineering, the Division of Design within the School of Art, and The Information School.
+Students interested in HCI can complete the official HCI option with coursework from four participating departments: Human Centered Design & Engineering, Computer Science & Engineering, the School of Art + Art History + Design, and The Information School.
 Students choose from these departments based on the following requirements.